liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

         GateOne.Terminal.notifyActivity(1);

-    :param number term: The terminal that activity was detected in.

     .. note:: You wouldn't normally call this function directly.
 It is meant to be called from :js:func:`GateOne.Terminal.updateTerminal` when the right conditions are met.

 .. js:function:: GateOne.Terminal.notifyInactivity(term)

+    :param number term: The terminal that inactivity was detected in.

     Notifies the user when the inactivity timeout in *term* has been reached by displaying a message and playing the bell.